Synopsis

 The 1990s Japan Landscape

-Catalog density by release year in the 1990s.
-Highlighted year (yellow) is when The Dog of Flanders premiered.
-447 total titles in this decade from Japan.
+Catalog density by release year across the 1990s in Japan, 447 titles in total.
+Highlighted year (yellow) is when The Dog of Flanders premiered alongside 38 others.

 Reception Benchmarks